HF Spectrum Monitor Technical Information

 Queries and suggestions may be sent to

-Note that occasionally some man-made interference (QRM) is seen from nearby IP over mains signalling.
+Note that some man-made interference (QRM) is seen from VDSL signals on nearby phone lines.

-(See current 30MHz spectrum, tune and listen live audio)
+(Live 30MHz spectrum, tune and listen to audio)

 A 7 day 24 hour zoom-able waterfall display shows a chosen section of the spectrum built up from snapshots